If you fail to plan your business activities, outlook, and marketing, you shouldn’t be too surprised when you don’t get the results you had hoped for.

 What’s just as important is how the business owner in question views the subject of marketing their start-up or small business.
 How a marketing budget is decided, how it’s divided over a twelve-month calendar, and what business goals the marketing plan is meant to address.

 In recent weeks I have met with seven potential clients who all admitted to me that they don’t have – and have never had – a defined marketing budget for their company.

 Instead, the owner/CEO tends to take a look at each marketing opportunity individually, as it comes up, and makes a gut decision whether to go for it or not.
 It’s a bit like Julius Caesar giving the ‘thumbs-up’ or ‘thumbs-down’ at the end (well, almost the end) of a to-the-death gladiator fight.

-Each CEO then proceeded to inform me that they are aware and convinced of the importance of marketing within their respective companies.
+During each of my meetings, the CEO proceeded to inform me that they are aware and convinced of the importance of marketing within their respective companies (a good start, you’d think).
 Yet, to me, the lack of any long-term marketing budget consideration reveals the real truth: consciously or unconsciously, they see marketing as a cost rather than an inevitable part of conducting business.
 They fail to plan their marketing in a way that they would never do for sales, customer service, equipment investment, or tax.

 But it’s a lot easier to change a plan when you already have a plan to change.